-Christopher M. Parisien
+Holly Cahill

-TMCC Title IX Coordinator/Safety Compliance Officer
+TMCC Title IX Coordinator

 TMCC Main Campus

 10145 BIA Road 7

 P.O.
 Box 340

 Belcourt, ND 58316

 Phone #: (701) 477-7814

-cparisien@tm.edu
+hcahill@tm.edu

 Failure of a non-confidential employee, as described in this section, to report an incident or incidents of sex or gender harassment or discrimination of which they become aware, is a violation of university policy and is subject to disciplinary action ranging from a warning up to and including termination of employment.